asterisk/documentation/docs/Development/Roadmap/Asterisk-15-Projects/SDP-Work.md

 The first to talk about is `ast_sdp_options`.
 This is vaguely defined in the API above because there will likely be a lot of options, and trying to make sure all are covered at this point is futile.
 The options here will be used to influence behavior of the SDP layer.
 Have a look at the sample code sections to see some hypothetical uses of SDP options.

-!!! note
+/// note
 It may be a good idea to have some shortcut methods for options.
 For instance, have an `ast_sdp_options_set_webrtc()`, which will set up bundle, ICE, RTCP-mux, DTLS, and anything else that WebRTC requires.

-[//]: # (end-note)
+///

 `ast_sdp_state`
 ---------------